TI-Shira-Shay-Sapir-Maayan/FinalProject/README.md

 ## Code Files and Setup

-For the current phase of the project, we have only included the `main` files in the repository.
+For the every phase of the project, we have only included the `main` files in the repository.
 To run the code successfully, you will need to add additional files and configurations.

 ### Required Files and Configurations